 - Your system loss will decrease thus minimizing voltage drops.
 Ensuring your motors will run cooler and be more efficient.

-How ECHOSM Can Help
+How ENE Can Help

-Utilizing historical performance and billing data from your utility, ECHO can provide a Power Factor Analysis for your organization, quantifying the possible cost reductions available through Power Factor Correction.
+Utilizing historical performance and billing data from your utility, ENE can provide a Power Factor Analysis for your organization, quantifying the possible cost reductions available through Power Factor Correction.
 We will recommend ways to improve your Power Factor, including equipment upgrades and capacitor based infrastructure if appropriate.